LlewVallis/llew-vallis-website/text/about.md

 I have no problem working with servers remotely with nothing but a shell.
 In terms of databases, I'm familiar with Postgres and MongoDB.

 I'm fascinated by cutting-edge programming language design and have dabbled with parsing, program transformation, JVM bytecode, and LLVM.
-Modern programming techniques and robust type systems are of special interest to me; so I love reading up on the ins and outs of the theory of programming in the languages I use and in some I don't.
+Modern programming techniques and robust type systems are of special interest to me; so I love reading up on the ins and outs of the theory of the languages I use and in some I don't.